Fees & Equity

 Do I need to meet a deductible first?

-Every plan is different, and it can be confusing — if you need help figuring it out, I’m happy to walk you through it.
+Every plan is different, and it can definitely be confusing.
+I’m always happy to walk you through the options and help you figure out what’s best for your situation.

 A gentle note: